jdsandifer/Style-Guide/php.md

 - PHPDoc MUST be added on every method
 - PHPDoc description MAY be omitted when the action of the method is obvious.
 Any push back on this during the review process MUST be followed by an addition of the description without any discussion
 - PHPDoc MUST include parameter type then parameter name
-- Mixed type SHOULD be avoid as much as possible
+- Mixed type SHOULD be avoided as much as possible
 - Parameter description MAY be omitted
 - PHPDoc MUST inclde return type if the return is none void